Kirt Webster accused of sexual harassment: What to know about the claims

 Former country singer Austin Rick recently claimed on Facebook that he was sexually assaulted and drugged by Kirt Webster, a prominent publicist in Nashville.

 Since the allegation emerged, some of Webster’s biggest clients -- namely Dolly Parton, Kid Rock and Billy Ray Cyrus, among others -- have severed ties with him.
-He told Fox News in a statement he will take "some time away from the business to focus on combating the egregious and untrue allegations made against him."
+A spokesperson for Webster told Fox News in a statement he will take "some time away from the business to focus on combating the egregious and untrue allegations made against him."

 Here’s what you need to know about the scandal: